-Couscous all dressed up for summer, quick to make and studded with bites of fresh mango and perfectly ripe summer tomatoes.
+The Recipe: Couscous all dressed up for summer, quick to make and studded with bites of fresh mango and perfectly ripe summer tomatoes.
+Vegan and beautiful on a platter.

-Plus, let's talk about what "recipe words" stop us in our tracks, send us straight to the kitchen.
+The Conversation: Shall we talk about what "recipe words" stop us in our tracks, send us straight to the kitchen?
 I share mine, won't you share yours, too?
 I'd love to hear what compels you to the kitchen!

 Do certain recipe words stop you like roadblocks?